TheCollinsByte/DSA/README.md

 # Data Structures

-A data strucuture is the mathematical or logical model of an organization of data.
+A data structure is the mathematical or logical model of an organization of data.

 ## Classification of Data Structure

-- <b>Linear Data Structure: </b>Data strucuture in which data elements are arranged sequentially or linearly, where each element is attached to its previous and next adjacent elements.
+- <b>Linear Data Structure: </b>Data structure in which data elements are arranged sequentially or linearly, where each element is attached to its previous and next adjacent elements.
 Example: Array, Stack, Queue, Linked List etc.
 - <b>Static Data Structure: </b>has a fixed memory size.
 It is easier to access the elements in a static data structure.
 Example: Array.
-- <b>Dynamic Data Structure: </b>In dynamic data strucuture, the size is not fixed. it can be randomly updated during the runtime which may be considered efficient concerning the memory (space) complexity of the code.
+- <b>Dynamic Data Structure: </b>In dynamic data structure, the size is not fixed. it can be randomly updated during the runtime which may be considered efficient concerning the memory (space) complexity of the code.
 Example: Queue, Stack etc
 - <b>Non-Linear Data Structure: </b>Is where data elements are not placed sequentially or linearly.
 We can't traverse all the elements in a single run only.
 Example: Trees and Graphs.

 ## Types of Data Structures

 - <b>Arrays: </b>An array is a collection of elements of the same type placed in contiguous memory locations.
-- <b>Linked List: </b>It is a linear data strucuture, in which the elements are not stored at contiguous memory locations and the elements are linked with each other.
+- <b>Linked List: </b>It is a linear data structure, in which the elements are not stored at contiguous memory locations and the elements are linked with each other.
 - <b>Stacks: </b>Follow LIFO (Last In First Out) principle, In this, the last element in the stack will be removed first.
 - <b>Queues: </b>Follow FIFO (First In First Out) principle, In this, the first element stored is removed first.
-- <b>Hash Tables (Hash Maps/Sets): </b>This is a type of data strucuture that store values which have keys related to each of them.
+- <b>Hash Tables (Hash Maps/Sets): </b>This is a type of data structure that store values which have keys related to each of them.
-- <b>Trees: </b>It is a data strucuture in which data is organized hierarchically and linked together.
+- <b>Trees: </b>It is a data structure in which data is organized hierarchically and linked together.
 Some Examples are the Binary Search tree, Binary tree, Splay tree, AVL tree etc.
-- <b>Heaps: </b>It is specialized tree-based data strucuture, also called Binary heap in which the tree is a complete binary tree and the data is stored.
+- <b>Heaps: </b>It is specialized tree-based data structure, also called Binary heap in which the tree is a complete binary tree and the data is stored.
 - <b>Graphs: </b>It consists of a set of nodes and edges connecting each other.
-- <b>Tries (Prefix Tree): </b>a tries is a specialized tree-based data strucuture used to store a dynamic set of strings, where the keys are usually strings.
+- <b>Tries (Prefix Tree): </b>a tries is a specialized tree-based data structure used to store a dynamic set of strings, where the keys are usually strings.
 It is often used for tasks such as autocomplete or searching for words in a dictionary.
 Tries enable efficient retrieval of strings based on their prefixes.
-- <b>Union-Find (Disjoint Set Union (DSU)): </b>this data strucuture keeps track of a set of elements partitioned into disjoint subsets.
+- <b>Union-Find (Disjoint Set Union (DSU)): </b>this data structure keeps track of a set of elements partitioned into disjoint subsets.
 It supports two operations: find(determines which subset a particular element is in) and Union (merges two subsets).
 It is often used in network connectivity and Kruskal's algorithm for finding minimum spanning trees.

 # Algorithm